 By 2007, the Data Warehouse included case management type data from all program offices.
-In addition, DHS formalized information sharing agreements with the county and state corrections agencies, city and county housing authorities and the Pennsylvania Department of Public Welfare (including TANF, general assistance, food stamps, Medical Assistance, energy assistance, employment and training and child care support through DPW).
+In addition, DHS formalized information sharing agreements with the county and state corrections agencies, city and county housing authorities and the Pennsylvania Department of Human Services (including TANF, general assistance, food stamps, Medical Assistance, energy assistance, employment and training and child care support through Pa.
+DHS).
 With all of this information in a central repository, DHS has the ability to look across federal, state and county human service programs and properly analyze and react to emerging trends.

 - The eCAPS operating system was moved into production in October of 2000 and the Data Warehouse was moved into production in May of 2001.

 - Building on the data warehouse technology, DHS can now use Global Information Systems (GIS) mapping to evaluate consumer data and make better decisions.